The Highest Credit Scores Explained

 What Are The Benefits of Having a Good Credit Score

-Get the lowest rate on a home mortgage – as previously mentioned, the higher your credit score, the better loan terms you receive from a lender.
+As mentioned, the higher your credit score, the better loan terms you receive from a lender.
 Over the life of a mortgage, the additional interest you will pay with a higher interest rate will be substantial.
-It makes working on getting the highest credit score possible a worthwhile effort.

-- Be offered lower rates on car loans – like your home mortgage, the interest you are charged on a car loan will be lower when you have good credit scores.
+Like your home mortgage, your interest on a car loan will be lower when you have good credit scores.
 The difference in the interest rate you will be offered with the highest credit score vs. the lowest will be substantial.
-Believe it or not, the difference in interest rate could be over ten percent!

-- Your credit cards will offer lower rates – if you tend to carry a balance on your credit cards each month, the interest payments can add up.
+The interest payments can add up if you tend to carry a balance on your credit cards each month.
 When you increase your credit scores, credit card companies will offer you a more attractive interest rate.
-Many credit card companies will also offer various rewards to those who have the highest credit scores.

 Maintaining a Great Credit Score